io-aero/io-avstats/_sources/first_steps.rst.txt

 Setting Up the Python Environment .................................

-To begin, you'll need to set up the Python environment using Miniconda and Pipenv, both of which are already pre-installed.
+To begin, you'll need to set up the Python environment using Miniconda, which is already pre-installed.
 You can use the provided Makefile for managing the environment.

 a.
 For **production** use, run the following command: